-I wanted to give you an update on our progress using iLs at home, my daughter (adopted, age 7, sensory and attention issues) does rhythmic gymnastics—it’s a very high energy sport and many low energy exercises won’t hold her interest.
+I wanted to give you an update on our progress using the Focus System at home, my daughter (adopted, age 7, sensory and attention issues) does rhythmic gymnastics—it’s a very high energy sport and many low energy exercises won’t hold her interest.
 But her focus is ALWAYS off, which makes it difficult to teach her.
-However, yesterday after 5 ILS sessions, her coach was simply amazed.
+However, yesterday after 5 Focus System sessions, her coach was simply amazed.
 She called me to ask what was different.
 She said she was completely focused, and when she got distracted was able to refocus immediately.
 Learned so much and was able to do so much more.
 Also, today she had a friend over, and was able to sit and play for two hours!
 Unheard of in the past.
 Something’s different, for sure.

 Interested in learning more?

 Fill out the form below to get in touch with a Unyte-iLs experts.
 See how our programs can help sensory processing difficulties.

 A PILOT STUDY OF INTEGRATED LISTENING SYSTEMS FOR CHILDREN WITH SENSORY PROCESSING PROBLEMS